Is there a closing date for recruitment?

 Is there a fitness test?
 If so, what kind of thing does it involve?

-There is a fitness test which is a multi-stage 'bleep' test.
+There is a fitness test which is a multi-stage fitness test also known as the 'bleep' test.
 You will find all the information about the fitness test in our 'Selection Process' section.

-How early is the fitness test in the selection process?
+When is the fitness test completed in the selection process?

 How does the second interview differ from the first if they are both competency based with the same topics?